ChrisDuffley/stationPlaylist/readme.md

 * Resolved "Time Scheduled/Time" column announcement and usage in local Studio 6.20, including reporting of wrong column content when vertical column navigation is set to "Time Scheduled", NVDA reporting "Time Scheduled not found" when this column is configured as a columns explorer slot, and wrong column title shown in playlist transcripts.
 * Resolved issues working with results from insert tracks dialog in local Studio 6.20, including NVDA saying "Artist not found" when performing columns explorer commands (Control+NVDA+number row) to obtain artist information, wrong column information announced in columns explorer, and top and bottom beeps being heard.
 * NVDA will no longer include empty column content when generating playlist transcripts in plain text and HTML list formats.
+* In local Studio, NVDA will no longer announce "no track playing" when announcing next track title when no tracks are playing but next track title is showing on screen.
 * In Remote Studio, taking playlist snapshots (SPL Assistant, F8) shows more accurate results.
+* In Remote Studio, NVDA will no longer do nothing or play error tones when announcing current and next track titles and is configured to announce track player information.

 ## Version 25.06.9-LTS